close

 Further below, World Vision UK’s Delphine Wolfe explores further how you can help your child deal with this wave of emotions.

-How does your child feel about being back to school?
+How does your child feel about going to school?

-From the excitement of seeing their friends, to the anxiety of going to a new school and meeting new people or the frustrations and worries over the new hygiene rules and procedures, chances are your child is feeling it all.
+From the excitement of seeing their friends, to the anxiety of going to a new school and meeting new people, chances are your child is feeling it all.

-As a 14-year-old, she has enough vocabulary to describe her emotions – even though it can still be difficult at times to find the right words.
 It’s only when children share their feelings with us that we, as parents or carers, can provide the support they need.
-We can help them address their emotions by listening, asking questions, telling them it’s OK to feel that way or making them laugh.
+We can help them address their emotions by listening, asking questions, telling them it’s OK to feel that way, or making them laugh.
+Children often respect and look up to role models like parents and their friends and older children.

 But what about younger children?
 How do you know what they really feel?

 Often their behaviour, such as crying, sulking or having a tantrum, is a good indicator that something’s wrong.
 But do you always know the reason why?
-How would your relationship improve if your child could tell you exactly how she feels and why?
+How would your relationship improve if your child could tell you exactly how they feel and why?

 Healing through stories

 In the communities where we work, many children have been through traumatic experiences.
 They see and hear things that no child should see nor hear.
-This can have a major impact on their lives as they grow up with fear and, sometimes, lacking the ability to interact with people, or to trust others.
+This can have a major impact on their lives as they grow up with fear and, sometimes, lacking the ability to interact with people, manage their emotions, or trust others.

 In our Child Friendly Spaces and in partnership with local schools, we use storytelling as a tool to help children express themselves, build their communication skills and have a voice in their community.

-Storytelling is by far the easiest and most effective way to engage children with how they feel, help them understand and accept their emotions, and increase their confidence so that events from the past don’t negatively impact on their future growth and potential.
+Storytelling is by far the easiest and most effective way to engage children with how they feel, help them understand, accept and express their emotions, and increase their confidence so that events from the past don’t negatively impact their future growth and potential.

 In fact, giving children the ability to deal with what they’ve experienced, builds them up for the future, giving them courage and the tools to cope with future problems.